-12Because the Legacy Prepaid529 program closed in 2019 and TTP opened in early 2021, no new liabilities were added for two years and growth in the new TTP program is moderate as it is introduced to Virginians.
+12 Because the Legacy Prepaid529 program closed in 2019 and TTP opened in early 2021, no new liabilities were most recently in January 2022.
+The program administrative fees provide most of the non-general fund revenues for the operations of Virginia529.
+As noted in the Report, because Virginia529 is the largest 529 program in the country, even small administrative fees generate substantial revenues which provide opportunities to advance financial and educational success.
 In recognition of the DB529 Fund actuarial funded status, the Virginia529 Board has since the close of FY2020 allocated a portion of net revenues to educational access and affordability initiatives as described earlier.
 The Virginia529 Board hopes that through the work done in the Report and by the Virginia529 Board, the General Assembly in 2023 will support the Board's efforts to allocate resources from operating revenues when and if available as well as a prudent and responsible amount from the DB529 Fund to increased educational access and affordability initiatives.
-The virginia529 Board has since the close of FY2020 allocated a portion of net revenues to educational access and affordability initiatives.

 The Report is premised on a conclusion that the DB529 Fund is, and has been, substantially overfunded, and that the Virginia529 Board has been overly conservative and not moving quickly enough to identify ways to actively reduce the actuarial funded status.
-16 The Virginia529 Board follows its statutory, fiduciary mandate and operates within the confines of its fiduciary obligations, statutory structure, and constraints of the biennial budget process for spending authority for its access and affordability initiatives.
+The Virginia529 Board follows its statutory, fiduciary mandate and operates within the confines of its fiduciary obligations, statutory structure, and constraints of the biennial budget process for spending authority for its access and affordability initiatives.
 The Report recommends an additional layer of oversight in the form of an "independent committee" and mechanisms to address work that is being done by the Virginia529 Board.
 Recommendations 1 and 2, which limit the fiduciary discretion of the Virginia529 Board, lack adequate rationale or justification.
 The Board hopes the foregoing outline of some of the ways in which the Board (i) prudently, appropriately, and conservatively meets its fiduciary obligations to ensure all long-term contractual obligations are met and to protect the Commonwealth and the Plan from undue risk and (ii) seeks ways to support innovative and effective educational access and affordability initiatives across the Commonwealth in partnership with key state partners establishes the commitment of the Virginia529 Board to the same goals as the Commission.

 Chapters 3 and 4 of the Report detail a variety of proposals for potential uses of assets of the DB529 Fund.
-Virginia529 agrees that the two primary concepts included in the Report - to consider whether an opportunity exists to enhance the benefits provided in Legacy Prepaid529 contracts based on positive actuarial experience and whether an opportunity also exists to further enhance educational access and affordability - are the only two types of initiatives authorized under the controlling legislative structure.
+Virginia529 agrees with the Report that the two primary concepts included in the Report - to consider whether an opportunity exists to enhance the benefits provided in Legacy Prepaid529 contracts based on positive actuarial experience and whether an opportunity also exists to further enhance educational access and affordability - are the only two types of initiatives authorized under the controlling legislative structure.
 The Report does not draw conclusions or recommend a specific course of action for either type of program.
-Virginia529 supports Policy Option 5 which would leave it to Virginia529 to develop a proposal with respect to current and former Legacy Prepaid529 participants.
+Virginia529 supports Policy Option 4 which would leave it to Virginia529 to develop a proposal with respect to current and former Legacy Prepaid529 participants.
 Virginia529 supports a result that allows Virginia529 to continue working in partnership with SCHEV and other access and affordability partners to develop programs.
-(Recommendation 8) The Access
+(Recommendation 9) The Access